 Or contact our office at (603)580-6228

-- A trusted business associate may be used to fulfill requests for release of information in accordance with state and federal regulations.
-For requesters (excluding patients and continuity of care providers) who need more information about status checks or invoicing, please call BACTES at 1-800-560-3800 or go to http://www.bactes.com/customer-service-support/
+- A business associate may be used to fulfill requests for release of information in accordance with state and federal regulations.
+For requesters (excluding patients and continuity of care providers) who need more information about status checks or invoicing, please call Sharecare at 1-800-560-3800 or go to https://hds.sharecare.com/

-- A fee may be included with fulfilling your request per NH State Law RSA 332-1:1, the fee shall not exceed $15.00 for the first 30 pages or $0.50 per page, whichever is greater, or reasonable cost-based fee allowed for patient right of access purposes outlined under HIPAA 45 CFR 164.524(c)(4).
+- A fee may be included with fulfilling your request per NH State Law RSA 332-1:1, or reasonable cost-based fee allowed for patient right of access purposes outlined under HIPAA 45 CFR 164.524(c)(4).

 You have the right to request an amendment to your protected health information under the HIPAA Privacy Rule (45 C.F.R.
-164.526) should your dispute the accuracy of the information contained within your Exeter Hospital medical record.
-To submit a request to amend your health information you will need to complete the Request for Amendment of Health Inforamtion form listed below.
-For more information about requesting an amendment to your health information, please contact the Medical Records department at (603)580-6228.
+164.526) should you dispute the accuracy of the information contained within your Exeter Hospital medical record.
+To submit a request to amend your health information you will need to complete the Request for Amendment of Protected Health Information form listed below.
+Please be advised that your request will be processed within sixty (60) days from the date received.
+For more information about requesting an amendment to your health information, please contact the Health Information Management Department at (603)580-6228.

 Frequently Asked Questions